raas-dev/configent/README.md

 These `bin/` shims wrap the container runtime CLIs to run best-effort on the OS:

-- `docker`: Runs docker cli preferring rootless docker when available (no sudo)
+- `docker`: Runs docker cli and its plugins preferring rootless docker
-- `nerdctl`: Runs nerdctl (containerd cli) on the rootless containerd (no sudo)
+- `nerdctl`: Runs nerdctl (containerd cli) preferring rootless containerd
-- `podman`: The 3rd option, near-Docker compatible daemonless runtime (no sudo)
+- `podman`: The 3rd option, runs on near-Docker compatible daemonless runtime

 The shims are available in non-interactive sessions, while `~/.aliases` is sourced only in terminals where STDIN (effectively keyboard) is present.